 If you want a laugh, pop over and have a read of the websites of most Wi-Fi equipment manufacturers.
 With claims of massive speeds (such as 11,000 Mbps from the latest products), it’s no wonder that so many broadband users are disappointed when speed tests reveals speeds of only 1% or less of these claims.
 We cannot think of another area where performance claims exceed the reality experienced by broadband users by such an extent.
 The reality is that Wi-Fi speeds achieved in ideal radio conditions drop substantially in poorer conditions.

 Up to now, the low broadband speeds achieved with basic broadband services have often masked poor Wi-Fi speeds.
 With a move now towards ultrafast broadband services, and with broadband usage expected to triple in the next five years, you need to ensure that your Wi-Fi network keeps ups.
-BT’s latest Full Fibre 1000 service offers download speeds up to 900 Mbps but a quick glance at Internet forums reveals many subscribers moaning that their own speed tests reveals real speeds much lower than this – due primarily to Wi-Fi.
+BT’s latest Full Fibre 1000 service offers download speeds up to 900 Mbps but a quick glance at Internet forums reveals many subscribers moaning that their own speed tests indicate real speeds much lower than this – due primarily to Wi-Fi.
 We believe that it’s pointless upgrading to ultrafast broadband services with very high speeds if your Wi-Fi network is not properly configured and optimised.
 Wi-Fi can only deliver the best speeds that it is capable of when the radio conditions are excellent, as described below.
 Fortunately, actions to dramatically improve your Wi-Fi speeds are straightforward.

 Wi-Fi modulation and coding explained in a nutshell